gerdenvik/tgcf/Install-from-source.md

     tgcf --help
    ```

-5. To update to a more latest version
+5. To fetch updates from GitHub
     ```shell
      git fetch && git pull
     ```
+    Now, go back to step 2 to install the updates.